 Many men and women tend to have a more sedentary lifestyle in their middle age.
 This further slows down the already declining metabolic rate.

-- Stress and middle-age spread
+- Stress and middle-age weight gain

 A high-pressure job means the body tends to be under continual stress.
 As the stress hormone cortisol sends messages to the brain to store up fuel to fight stress, you may end up eating more.
 The excess calories are stored as belly fat.